scramjetorg/platform-docs/README.md

 Please open new terminal window (and keep the first one open with STH running).
 Then issue following commands in the root directory of this repository:

-a) pack directory `hello-snowman` into archive `hello-sequence.tar.gz`
+a) pack directory `hello-snowman` into archive `hello-sequence.tar.gz`:

     si pack ./samples/hello-snowman/ -o ./samples/hello-snowman.tar.gz

 There is no output shown in the terminal but you can verify with `ls` that tarball package is created inside `samples` directory.

-b) send `hello-snowman.tar.gz` to the running host (default localhost API endpoint will be used by the CLI send command)
+b) send `hello-snowman.tar.gz` to the running host (default localhost API endpoint will be used by the CLI send command):

     si sequence send ./samples/hello-snowman.tar.gz

 > :bulb: **Note:** if you receive reply: **Request ok: http://127.0.0.1:8000/api/v1/sequence status: 422 Unprocessable Entity**, it means that STH Docker images are not yet pulled from DockerHub.
 Please wait 2-3 minutes and try to issue `si sequence send` command again.
 We are working on fixing this issue in the next STH release.

-output will look similar to this one:
+The output will look similar to this one:

 ```bash
 Request ok: http://127.0.0.1:8000/api/v1/sequence status: 202 Accepted
 SequenceClient {